Skip to content skip to primary navi skip to secondary navi skip to meta navi search

 Histology of tumor cells

-The neoplastic Hodgkin lymphoma cells – the Hodgkin and Reed-Sternberg cells and their variants – have a typical morphology.
-The Hodgkin lymphoma infiltrate contains only a few of these cells (approx. 1%), but a large amount of non-malignant cells, such as T- and B‑lymphocytes, macrophages and eosinophil granulocytes.
+The neoplastic Hodgkin lymphoma cells (the Hodgkin and Reed-Sternberg cells and their variants) have a typical morphology.
+The Hodgkin lymphoma infiltrate contains only few of these neoplastic cells (approx. 1%) but a large number of non-malignant cells, such as T- and Blymphocytes, macrophages and eosinophil granulocytes.

-Hodgkin lymphomas can be diagnosed and histologically classified by means of a tissue examination.
-The WHO classification differentiates between classical Hodgkin lymphoma (approx. 95% of cases) and nodular lymphocyte-predominant Hodgkin lymphoma (approx. 5% of cases).
-The latter is considered as an independent disease entity.
+Hodgkin lymphoma can be diagnosed and classified by means of a histopathological tissue examination.
+The World Health Organization (WHO) distinguishes between classical Hodgkin lymphoma (approx. 95% of cases) and nodular lymphocyte-predominant Hodgkin lymphoma (approx. 5% of cases ).
+The latter is classified as a separate disease.

 Classical Hodgkin lymphoma is divided into four histologic subtypes.